stevejay/nes-sprite-editor/README.md

 - Use [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) for efficiency?
 - I had to pin `save-file` package to version 2.0.0 because of an import problem
 - Interesting for roving tab index: https://github.com/reactjs/react-tabs/blob/master/src/components/UncontrolledTabs.js
+- Use `useTransition` hook for `react-spring` library when v8.0.6 is release that has the fixed TypeScript typings

 ## Resources